With every case we take on, with every survivor we support, we reaffirm our mission to ensure that justice prevails and survivors find their voices.

 Provide free legal representation at their order of protection hearings, advocating for them to obtain the relief that they need, such as custody/visitation of their children, child support, rent, firearms relinquishment and batterer programs.
 When abusers “pose a serious danger” to SLSLS clients (due to the facts alleged and/or the offenders’ history), their attorneys seek lengthy orders of protection.

-Help hold offenders accountable when they violate orders of protection, by strategizing with officers from partner police departments, and by helping victims file motions for contempt to report these violations to the judges who issued the orders.
+Help hold offenders accountable when they violate orders of protection, by strategizing with officers from partner police departments, and by helping survivors file motions for contempt to report these violations to the judges who issued the orders.

 Our History